 Regulated by Texas Commission on Environmental Quality (TCEQ) and the U.S. Environmental Protection Agency (EPA), NBU follows strict standards to ensure that the public drinking water supply remains safe.

 Our customers also have a responsibility to help keep the public water supply safe.
-Wherever a source of water exists on your property, like an irrigation system or a pool, the possibility for contamination could occur.
+If a source of water exists on your property, like an irrigation system or a pool, the possibility for contamination is there.

-Backflow preventers are required, to prevent contamination, whenever there is an actual or potential hazard for a cross-connection to ensure your water supply remains safe.
+Backflow preventers are required to prevent contamination whenever there is an actual or potential hazard for a cross-connection to ensure your and the community’s water supply remains safe.

 Backflow into a public water system can pollute or contaminate the water in that system, making it unsafe to drink.

 The program safeguards the public drinking water and protects the health of its customers by ensuring that contaminants that may cause backflow into the public water supply system are isolated within the customer’s internal distribution system.

 A Customer Service Inspection is necessary to identify illegal lead materials, cross-connections, backflow prevention assemblies, or potential contamination hazards.
 The CSI shall be completed before NBU provides continuous water service to new construction or on any existing service.
 The inspection should be done when NBU suspects that cross-connections or other potential contaminant hazards exist, or after any material improvement, correction, or addition to the customer’s private water system.